rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

  <img src="/img/raindex/raindex_settings.png" />

-Once pasted, the settings will be applied throught the app and can be accessed with the parameter keys.
-Since we already have the settings loaded, we can remove the above yaml section from our rain document.
+Once pasted, the settings will be applied throughout the app and can be accessed with the parameter keys.
+Since we already have the settings loaded, we can remove the above YAML section from our rain document.
 Remove `networks`, `subgraphs`, `metaboards`, `orderbooks` and `deployers` from `limit-order.rain` file, it should look something like this :
 ```
-# Buy Weth : NOT TO BE USED FOR TRADING REAL ASSETS
+# Buy WETH : NOT TO BE USED FOR TRADING REAL ASSETS

 raindex-version : db14c87f012a76980661802ff424371d6e84552e